A Nice Place to Visit in Croatia, But Would You Want to Live There?

 Three large islands off the coast of Split are exceptionally beautiful and well worth exploring for property.
 Brac' is the large island you see nine miles south of Split's harbour.
 Hvar, just across a narrow strait south of Brac', is known for its herbs and the heady perfume of cultivated lilac in the spring air.

 I have chosen Brac' for my part-time home because although it has several popular tourist destinations, it is in a quiet fishing village whose streets are too narrow for automobile traffic.
 My wife and I had made several trips to the general region, staying with the families of our former exchange students.
 Slowly, we became enticed with the idea of spending some serious time there.
-Our searches began with maps purchased in Europe, old guidebooks of Yugoslavia, and of course the Web.
-We easily discovered a wealth of web sites on Croatia and Dalmatia (see below).
+Our searches began with maps purchased in Europe, old guidebooks of former Yugoslavia, and of course the web.
+We easily discovered a wealth of websites on Croatia and Dalmatia.

 Buying Property in Croatia